natefinch/npf/content/blog/comments.md

-But of course, what is clean and obvious and well-written to you, today, while the entire project and problem space are fully loaded in your brain... might not be obvious to you, six months from now, or to the poor schmuck that has to debug your code with their manager breathing down their neck beacuse the CTO just ran into a critical bug in prod.
+But of course, what is clean and obvious and well-written to you, today, while the entire project and problem space are fully loaded in your brain... might not be obvious to you, six months from now, or to the poor schmuck that has to debug your code with their manager breathing down their neck because the CTO just ran into a critical bug in prod.

 Learning to look at a piece of code that you understand, and trying to figure out